 - A budget surplus occurs when tax collections exceed expenditures for the year.
 The only budget surplus that has occurred in recent times was during the presidency of Bill Clinton, when the government started to tax the rich more.
 Since then, beginning with the Bush presidency, taxes on the wealthy have been greatly reduced, resulting in annual deficits that have greatly increased, exacerbated by the Iraqi and Afghanistan wars and by the credit crisis of 2007 to 2009.

-- The debt limit is the amount that the Treasury could spend without asking Congress.
+- The debt limit is the amount that the Treasury could borrow without asking Congress.
 Before 1917, the Treasury had to ask Congress every time it wanted to increase the debt.
-Since then, the Treasury only has to ask Congress to authorize more debt if the debt is expected to exceed the debt ceiling.
+Since then, the Treasury must ask Congress to authorize more debt only if the debt is expected to exceed the debt ceiling.

 - An annual deficit increases the national debt while a budget surplus decreases it.

 - To see the absolute latest statistics, and to see how quickly the US debt is growing, check out U.S. National Debt Clock : Real Time.
 In March, 2018, the US passed the $21 trillion mark, and will continue to grow even more rapidly because of the tax cuts passed by Donald Trump and the Republican Congress at the end of 2017.